 Most industrial processes use water in one way or another.
-Once used, the water has to be treated before being disposed of, regardless of whether it is returned to the natural environment or into the sewage network.
+Once used, the water has to be managed before being disposed of, regardless of whether it is returned to the natural environment or into the sewage network.

 For the former, the treatment must be sufficient so that the discharge has no detrimental environmental impact; and, if discharged into the sewage network, the wastewater physical and chemical properties must comply with current regulations.
 There is a third option for already treated industrial wastewater: re-use.